OTRF/ThreatHunter-Playbook/README.md

 <img src="resources/images/LOGO.png" width=200>

 A Threat hunter's playbook to aid the development of techniques and hypothesis for hunting campaigns by leveraging security event logs from diverse operating systems.
 This project provides specific chains of events exclusively at the host and network level so that you can take them and develop logic to develop data analytics in your preferred tool or query format.
 This repo follows the structure of the [MITRE ATT&CK](https://attack.mitre.org/wiki/Main_Page) framework categorizing post-compromise adversary behavior in tactical groups.

-In addition, it will provide information about hunting tools/platforms developed by the infosec community for testing and enterprise-wide hunting.
+In addition, the project documents detection strategies in the form of interactive notebooks to provide an easy and flexible way to visualize the expected output and be able to run the analytics against [pre-recorded mordor datasets](https://github.com/Cyb3rWard0g/mordor) through [BinderHub](https://mybinder.readthedocs.io/en/latest/index.html) cloud computing environments.

 # Goals

 * Expedite the development of techniques an hypothesis for hunting campaigns.
 * Help Threat Hunters understand patterns of behavior observed during post-exploitation.
 * Reduce the number of false positives while hunting by providing more context around suspicious events.
-* Provide resources and technical hunt concepts to help on the development of a basic hunting framework for the community
+* Share real-time analytics validation examples through cloud computing environments for free.
+* Distribute Threat Hunting concepts and processes around the world for free.
+* Map pre-recorded datasets to adversarial techniques.

 # Author